-Schedule of Findings and Questioned Costs Year Ended September 30, 2013
+Schedule of Findings and Questioned Costs Year Ended September 30, 2016

-Item 2013-001 Criteria: Recording of Capital Assets
+Item 2016-001: Recording of Capital Assets Criteria: Recording of Capital Assets

-Condition: At the present time, there is no procedure for reconciling the capital asset subsidiary ledger to the general ledger on a regular basis (i.e. monthly, quarterly).
-The lack of such a procedure has led to inaccurate reporting of capital asset cost and depreciation amounts in the monthly financial statements.
-During audit fieldwork, three months after year-end, capital assets were increased by \$3.2 million which included recording of certain capital asset additions, capital asset disposals and adjusting depreciation.
+Condition: At the present time, the capital asset subsidiary ledger is not reconciled to the general ledger on a regular basis (i.e. monthly, quarterly).
+The lack of reconciling on a regular basis has led to inaccurate reporting of capital asset cost and depreciation amounts in the monthly financial statements.
+Capital asset additions totaling \$1,226,973 were not properly identified to be capitalized.
+The reconciliation of capital assets has caused a delay in providing the Band with audited financial statements in a timely manner.